Last updated:

 After all the SEO blueprinting, you have one more blueprint to go: and that's creating a rough template for your web pages.
 This will save you a lot of time and back-and-forth with your designers and copywriters.

 At Embarque, we usually advise our clients to create outline templates with filled-out details (listed below).
-This makes the eCommerce copywriting process significantly more effective.
+This makes the e-commerce copywriting process significantly more effective.

-We're going to be diving deeper into creating each area of your eCommerce site with example templates in the next section.
+We're going to be diving deeper into creating each area of your e-commerce site with example templates in the next section.

 Step 5: Refinement and conversion optimization